Man died while burying woman he had murdered

-In North Carolina, United States, a man died of cardiac arrest, in the patio of his house, while burying a woman he had strangledaccording to local media reports.
+In North Carolina, United States, a man died of cardiac arrest in the yard of his house while burying a woman he had strangled.according to local media reports.

 Police officials were notified that a man was lying in the patio of his house and did not answer.
 Upon arrival at the scene, they found the body of 60-year-old Joseph McKinnon, who appeared to have died of natural causes, Edgefield County Sheriff Jody Rowland and Coroner David Burnett confirmed in local media.